damoqiongqiu/nicefish-spring-boot/README.en.md

 MIT

 (Note: You are free to use this project, but I am not responsible for any losses caused by its use.)

+**(The author of this project is currently seeking a new job opportunity.
+If you have a good opportunity, please contact me on WeChat: lanxinshuma.)**